anmarkoulis/event-sourcing/docs/presentation/presentation.md

 <!--
 On the receiving end, Celery tasks are wrappers that call the appropriate projection handlers.
 Here's how it works: we define a Celery task that receives an event, get the projection from the infrastructure factory, and use async_to_sync to convert the async projection.handle method to sync for Celery.
 The task is just a wrapper - the actual business logic is in the projection handlers, and async_to_sync bridges the gap between async projections and sync Celery tasks.

+But reliability is crucial here.
+Notice the `acks_late=True` parameter - this means Celery won't acknowledge the message until the task completes successfully.
+If the task fails, the message goes back to the queue for retry.
+We leverage Celery's powerful retry mechanism with exponential backoff and jitter to handle transient failures gracefully.
+This ensures that every event gets processed eventually, even if there are temporary issues with the database, network, or other dependencies.
+The combination of `acks_late`, retries, and exponential backoff gives us robust event processing that can handle real-world failures.
 -->

 ---